Saitama909/Desn2000-project/Developer Guide.md

 #### Keypad
-A 4x4 Keypad with the 4 row pins conifigured as inputs and the 4 column pins configured as outputs.
+A 4x4 Keypad with the 4 row pins configured as inputs and the 4 column pins configured as outputs connected to the **Microcontroller Board** , with related functions located in the `lcd_keypad.c` file.

 **Keypad Input**
 Implemeneted through setting each of the column pins to a high state and checking which row pin is now in a high state

+#### LCD
+2 row 16 column, blue background LCD connected to the **Microcontroller Board**, with related functions located in the `lcd_keypad.c` file.  **HD44780** LCD where more information can be found on its datasheet.

+**LCD Display**
+Requires initialisation before use through the `void init_magic()` function in `lcd_keypad.c` file prior to displaying anything on the screen.